 If you’re in the market for a new vehicle then you should know something about tax season: tax refunds and car loans are a good match.*

-How using a tax refund for a down payment could affect financing
+How using a tax refund could affect financing

-Let’s see what kind of difference a tax refund might make to financing a car.
-A refund of $3,000, for example, is almost enough to cover the typical 10 percent down payment on a new car (the average new-car price was $33,666 in March 2016, according to Kelley Blue Book).
-And it would more than cover 10 percent down on a used vehicle (the average used-car price was $19,232 in the third quarter of 2016, according to Edmunds).
+Let’s see what kind of difference a tax refund might make when financing a car.
+A $3,000 refund, for example, goes a long way toward covering the typical 12 percent down payment on the average price of a new car, which was $38,948 in December 2019, according to Kelley Blue Book.
+It would also more than cover 12 percent down on a used vehicle, with an average price of $20,683 in the third quarter of 2019, according to Edmunds data.

-Here’s how that down payment might lower your financing costs.
+Here’s how such a down payment might lower your financing costs.
 Let’s say you’re looking at buying a car for $20,000 and you have a trade-in worth $5,000.
-Using RoadLoans’ auto loan calculator we can see that entering a loan amount of $20,000 (effectively $15,000 after the trade-in value), with a 60-month loan term, 2.9 percent APR, and $5,000 in the down payment field, results in an estimated monthly payment of $268.86.
+Using RoadLoans’ auto loan calculator we can see that entering a loan amount of $20,000 (effectively $15,000 after the trade-in value), with a 60-month loan term, 2.9 percent APR, and $5,000 in the down payment field results in an estimated monthly payment of $269.

-Here’s another option for using a tax refund for a car purchase.
-Instead of using the money as a down payment it could be used for making a number of monthly payments on the auto loan.
-A refund of $3,000 could be used to make 11 payments of $268.86; almost a year’s worth on a five-year loan term.
+This is another option for using a tax refund for a car purchase.
+Instead of allocating the money as a down payment it could be used for making a number of monthly payments on the new auto loan.
+A refund of $3,000 could be used to make 11 payments of $269; almost a year’s worth on a five-year loan term.
 Not a bad start.

-Turning your thoughts to auto lenders, you might want to try and get preapproved before visiting a dealership.
-Preapproval gives you the power of knowing the terms of your auto loan, including the total loan amount, loan term and APR, so you can shop with the confidence of a cash buyer in the dealer showroom.
+Turning your thoughts to auto lenders, consider getting approved for financing before you go.
+Preapproval offers the advantage of knowing the terms of your auto loan, including the total loan amount, duration and APR, up front so you can shop with confidence.

-Direct-to-consumer lenders like RoadLoans enable consumers to apply for a loan online in minutes and get an immediate decision.
-Once approved, review the terms of your approval, download and print your loan documents and take them with you to the dealership listed in your packet.
+Direct lenders like RoadLoans enable consumers to apply online in minutes and get an immediate decision.
+If approved, review the terms of your approval, download and print your loan documents and take them with you to the dealership listed in your packet.
 Alternatively, use RoadLoans’ dealer locator to find another option – we work with 15,000 dealerships nationwide.
 Each is able to show you select new and used models meeting our standards for age, mileage and financing.

-Two more ways tax returns and car loans may work together
+Two more ways tax refunds and car loans can work together

-A down payment on a vehicle, or ready cash for a stretch of car payments, are not the only ways a tax return might work with auto financing to your advantage.
+A down payment on a vehicle, or ready cash for a stretch of car payments, are not the only ways a tax refund and auto financing can work well together.
 Here are a couple more situations:

 Refinance your current auto loan

-If it turns out that you owe funds to the U.S. Treasury rather than are owed a refund, refinancing your existing vehicle loan may be a means to get money for your taxes and possibly improve upon areas of your existing loan.
+If it turns out that you owe funds to the government rather than are due a refund, refinancing your current vehicle loan may be a means to get money for your taxes and improve upon areas of your note.

-A cash-back refinance† of your existing auto loan, in simple terms, is a way to get a new loan and at the same time, get some cash.
-The cash in hand adds to the loan’s principal, which does make the loan “larger.”
-But if your credit has improved over the course of the loan, or if interest rates have fallen, then you may be able to get better terms on the refinanced loan, like a lower APR.
+A cash-back refinance† is a way to get a new loan and at the same time get some cash.
+The cash in hand adds to the loan’s principal, which does make the loan larger.
+But if your credit has improved over the course of the loan, or interest rates have fallen, then you may be able to get better terms on the refinanced loan, such as a lower APR.